-Our process starts with a focus on structural change – embracing the myriad of utility markets’ differences around the globe, which make it the least regionally correlated sector of all the MSCI global sectors.
-We believe Electron’s multi decade relationships with utilities and expertise investing globally in the industry give us key competitive advantages against our peers and the broader market.
+Our process starts with a focus on structural change – embracing the myriad of electricity markets’ differences around the globe, which make it the least regionally correlated sector of all the MSCI global sectors.
+We believe Electron’s multi decade relationships with clean electricity companies and expertise investing globally in the industry gives us key competitive advantages against our peers and the broader market.

 Structural Changes: Investing globally through multiple market cycles has made us experts in the early identification of key structural changes (e.g., company, sector, geographic levels).
 Therefore, we often ask ourselves, “where have we seen this movie before?”

 Diversification: Investing across four relatively uncorrelated regions, while concentrating exposure in the globe’s most attractive alpha opportunities at any given time.

 We allocate capital dynamically to what we believe are the most attractive alpha opportunities in the global utility industry, and subsequently, the global clean energy and infrastructure industries.

 Electron’s universe of clean energy, infrastructure, and utility stocks – collectively making up the “Energy Transition” – is deep, comprising approximately 696 companies with a market cap of approximately $14.5 trillion.

 Electron has been investing in clean energy since its inception in 2005.
 Stocks covered within Electron’s investable universe include standalone wind, solar, biomass, and hydrogen fuel cells, batteries, efficiency plays (e.g., smart homes/meters), and electric vehicles (EV).
 Today, we continue to invest in clean energy sources and have seen explosive growth in new companies and attractive opportunities within this sector – both long and short.